Nuclear fusion

 Nuclear fusion is a reaction in which two or more atomic nuclei combine to form a larger nucleus.
 The difference in mass between the reactants and products is manifested as either the release or the absorption of energy.
 This difference in mass arises as a result of the difference in nuclear binding energy between the atomic nuclei before and after the fusion reaction.
-Nuclear fusion is the process that powers all active stars, via many reaction pathways.
+Active stellar cores are powered by fusion.
+Nucleosynthesis via fusion, in the Big Bang and in stars, creates all elements lighter than nickel (atomic number 28).

-Fusion processes require an extremely large triple product of temperature, density, and confinement time.
-These conditions occur only in stellar cores, advanced nuclear weapons, and are approached in fusion power experiments.
+Fusion typically occurs via thermonuclear fusion, an isotropic process requiring a triple product of very high temperature (in the kiloelectronvolt or hundred million Kelvin range), density, and confinement time.
+These conditions occur only in, thermonuclear weapons and boosted fission weapons, and fusion power experiments.

 A nuclear fusion process that produces atomic nuclei lighter than nickel-62 is generally exothermic, due to the positive gradient of the nuclear binding energy curve.
 The most fusible nuclei are among the lightest, especially deuterium, tritium, and helium-3.
 The opposite process, nuclear fission, is most energetic for very heavy nuclei, especially the actinides.

-Applications of fusion include fusion power, thermonuclear weapons, boosted fission weapons, neutron sources, and superheavy element production.
+Fusion power seeks to use fusion for energy development; tokamaks and stellarators are the dominant designs in magnetic confinement fusion research.
+Fusion devices can also be used as neutron sources and in superheavy element production.